ballerina-platform/module-ballerinax-googleapis.gmail/Readme.md

 }

 ```
-### Trigger for new stared email
+### Trigger for new starred email

-This sample shows how to create a trigger on new stared email in the mailbox.
+This sample shows how to create a trigger on new starred email in the mailbox.
 This will be triggered when you star an email.

-Sample is available at: https://github.com/ballerina-platform/module-ballerinax-googleapis.gmail/blob/master/samples/listener/trigger_on_new_stared_email.bal
+Sample is available at: https://github.com/ballerina-platform/module-ballerinax-googleapis.gmail/blob/master/samples/listener/trigger_on_new_starred_email.bal

 ```ballerina
 import ballerina/log;